GoogleCloudPlatform/functions-framework-dotnet/docs/deployment.md

 ## Deploying locally

-If your project depends on the Google.Cloud.Functions.Invoker package, your function can run locally either by starting it through Visual Studio or by running `dotnet run` from the command line.
+If your project depends on the Google.Cloud.Functions.Hosting package, your function can run locally either by starting it through Visual Studio or by running `dotnet run` from the command line.
 If your project contains multiple functions, you must specify which one